truenas/documentation/content/SCALEUIReference/VirtualizationScreens.md

 Click **Save** to add the VM to the **Virtual Machines** screen.
 Click **Back** to return to the previous screens to make changes.
 ## Virtual Machine Detail Screen
-The details view of any VM displays the basic information on the number of virtual CPUS, cores, and threads, the amount of memory, boot load and system clock types, the display port number and the shutdown timout in seconds.
+The details view of any VM displays the basic information on the number of virtual CPUS, cores, and threads, the amount of memory, boot load and system clock types, the display port number and the shutdown timeout in seconds.
 {{< expand "Click Here for More Information" "v" >}}

 ![VirtualMachinesScreenwithVMDetails](/images/SCALE/22.12/VirtualMachinesScreenwithVMDetails.png "VM Details Screen")